Engineering Design Experiences While Designing Engineering Curricula

 “Health care providers often present a very rich source of people with high needs but not many commercial options to meet them,” said Alex Birdwell, co-director of Northwestern’s Design Thinking and Communication program.
 “While their specific problems might be uncommon, that one person has a huge opportunity to benefit from a student-created solution.
 And these interactions build empathy in students, who see the challenges first hand and also get to see the benefits of what they built first hand.”

-With 65-70 course sections taking place each year, Birdwell’s team needs to source 60-70 projects from the community each year.
-And it has to deal with the problems of real people; real people who are willing to meet with students a few times during the course of the project.
+With 65 to 70 course sections each year, Birdwell’s team needs to source 60 to 70 projects from the community each year.
+It has to deal with the problems of real people, real people who are willing to meet with students a few times during the project.

 Given how much teams need to work with one another and interact with their clients and the faculty, Northwestern also integrates a communications aspect.
 That makes sense, given that its Medill School of Journalism, Media and Integrated Marketing Communications is widely regarded as one of the best in the nation.